How to Group and Ungroup Rows and Columns in Excel | IronXL

 Output

-Similar to the ungrouping of rows, you can use the UngroupColumns method to split groups of columns.
+Similar to ungrouping rows, you can use the UngroupColumns method to split groups of columns.
 Applying this method in the middle of a column group will split it into two parts.
+This feature is particularly useful when restructuring reports or adapting spreadsheets for different viewing preferences.

 :path=/static-assets/excel/content-code-examples/how-to/group-and-ungroup-rows-columns-ungroup-column.cs